Creating innovative and genuine opportunities for people with disabilities or disadvantages at home, at work and in the community.

 Seeing a need to help clients transition from school or home to a work environment, the Bridge to the Future and Track to Success programs were launched.

-Today, MRCI is the 8th largest nonprofit human service organization in the state.
-With a staff of more than 425, we empower more than 4,000 clients.
+With a staff of more than 400, we empower more than 5,000 people annually.

 Download recent versions of MRCI's newsletter here: